-At the same time, the disturbing stat that there will be more plastic in the sea by 2050 than fish was doing the rounds.
+At the same time, there was this disturbing stat that there will be more plastic in the sea by 2050 than fish.
 While that is almost unfathomable, thankfully there is plenty we can do to ensure this doesn’t come to fruition.

-With that in mind, we’ve rounded up a selection of books which aim to educate and inspire plastic-free living in all areas of our lives.
+With that in mind, we’ve rounded up a selection of books that aim to educate and inspire plastic-free living in all areas of our lives.

 Whether you’re looking for tips and tricks to make your own cleaning products, want to reduce how much waste you’re putting out into the world, or you’d like to learn more about the innovating products brands are developing, we’ve found a title for you to get stuck into.

 By demystifying eco-terms and offering real-life solutions, we hope you’ll feel better armed with the tools you need, to be the change you want to see.

 - Best overall – ‘Is It Really Green?: Everyday eco dilemmas answered’, Georgina Wilson-Powell, published by Dorling Kindersley Ltd: £12.99, Waterstones.com